julienpillis/Driving-School-Database-Management/README.md

 # Driving-School-Database-Management
 Whithin the scope of the NF92 (Automatic Data Processing) course @ Université de Technologie de Compiègne, I had to manage a driving school's database by programming a website.

 The goal of this project/practical work is to create a website that manages data relating to the students and the timetable of a driving school.
 The relationship between the website and the database is made with PHP and the interface is written in HTML and CSS.
-The database is managed by MySQL and we used PHPMyAdmin to construct it.
+The database is managed by MySQL and PHPMyAdmin has been used to construct it.

  Features of the website :
   - Add a student